-[‘Mental Calm’ is a passive skill that allows the user a 20% increase in mental focus during stressful situations]
+[‘Mental Calm’ is a passive skill that allows the user an increase in mental focus during stressful situations]

 “So, I now have the ability to focus more during a stressful situation,” Nate repeated the description to himself, “No wonder I don’t feel as overwhelmed as before.”
-A 20 percent increase didn't seem much to Nate, but he couldn't deny that the skill was helping him think clearly.
+Nate couldn't deny that the skill was helping him think clearly.
 After reviewing the skill, Nate decided to pull up his entire user interface to check what else had changed.